tvincent2/eolie-web/_features/adblock.md

 icon: "images/security-high-symbolic.svg"
 title: Adblock and more
 ---
-Block ads, popups and pishing urls.
+Block ads, popups and phishing urls.